 The first phase of improvements to our Black Bear Exhibit, made possible by a donation from Miller Coors, also was completed, and emphasized the importance of water conservation.

-In the summer of 2015, the Zoo presents “Expedition Dinosaur” sponsored by Sendik’s Food Markets as its special summer exhibit.
-Running May 23 through September 7, the exhibit will feature moving, and sometimes spitting, robotic, life-sized dinosaur models.
-Sound effects included!
+In the summer of 2016, the Zoo welcomes “BUGS!
+Larger than Life” sponsored by Sendik’s Food Markets as the special summer exhibit.
+Running May 28 through September 5, the exhibit will feature 13 animatronic bugs that swoop, flutter, crawl and even spray water!
 The exhibit is $2.50 per person.

 It’s clear that the Milwaukee County Zoo is, and will continue to be, one of Wisconsin’s premiere attractions.
 With its renowned animal collection and special exhibitions, the Zoo offers visitors a course in education, conservation and enjoyment.